romanrostislavovich/test-libertix/README.md

 - Add more SEO Tags
 - Make it 1px in 1px, now the error is 5-6px
 - Sprite for PNG icons
-- Using OpenType Font Variations or SDN for current Font
+- Using OpenType Font Variations or SDN for current Font.
+If change it website will be loaded probably on 200ms
 - Improved accessibility to Level AA
 - For the underlined border on accordion, I made a regular dotted line, but the length of the stripes is slightly different.
 - Check all items on this website [frontendchecklist](https://frontendchecklist.io/)